ChristianBalazs/MileTrack-Spring/README.md

 ## What went well?

 Getting a better understanding of the entire software development cycle, all steps needed to take.
+Managing to overcome the entire complexity of the project and deliver to certain good standard considering it is 1st EVER API Project built.

 ## What didn't go as planned ?